pikvm/pikvm/README.md

 4. Build OS.
 It may take about an hour depending on your Internet connection:
     ```shell
-    [user@localhost ~]$ make os
+    [user@localhost os]$ make os
     ```

 5. Put SD card into card reader and install OS:
     ```shell
-    [user@localhost ~]$ make install
+    [user@localhost os]$ make install
     ```

 6. After installation remove the SD card and insert it into your RPi.
 Turn on the power.
 RPi will try to get ad IP address using DHCP on your LAN.
 It will be available via SSH.

 7. If you can't find the device's address, try using the following command:
     ```shell
-    [user@localhost ~]$ make scan
+    [user@localhost os]$ make scan
     ```

-8. Now you need to flash Arduino.
+8. **Only for v0**.
+Now you need to flash Arduino.
 This can be done using your RPi. **Before starting this operation, disconnect the RESET wire from Arduino, otherwise the firmware will not be uploaded.
 Connect the Arduino and RPi with a suitable USB cable.** Log in to RPi and upload the firmware.
 Then connect RESET wire back, disconnect USB and reboot RPi.
     ```
-    [user@localhost ~]$ ssh root@<addr>
+    [user@localhost os]$ ssh root@<addr>
     [root@pikvm ~]# rw
     [root@pikvm ~]# systemctl stop kvmd
     [root@pikvm ~]# cp -r /usr/share/kvmd/hid ~